GetBreeze/breeze-db-docs/database.md

 ### DB Facade

 Most of the time you only need to interact with the default database.
 In these cases you can simply reference the `DB` facade class.
-This class provides static methods that mirror the API defined by `IBreezeDatabase` interface:
+This class provides static methods that mirror the API defined by the `IBreezeDatabase` interface:

 ```as3
 // These two approaches are identical